FatiGurqiti/Ode_web/README.md

 ### About Website

 This website was designed to show the öde app.
-It does not contain an algorithm of opertaion.
+It does not contain an algorithm or opertaion.
 Instead, this is a promotion of the app.
 You can get a better idea what it is and even download it from here.

 ### Usage